 Thermal power plants

-Thermal power plants are split into two different categories; those that create electricity by burning fuel and those that create electricity via prime mover:
+Thermal power plants are split into two different categories; those that create electricity by burning fuel and those that generate electricity via prime mover:

-- Nuclear power plants: Controlled nuclear reaction is maintained to generate electricity.
+- Nuclear power plants: The controlled nuclear reaction is maintained to generate electricity.

 Hydroelectric power plants